godderis/Paleoclim-CNRS.github.io/_documentation-model/PISCES_off.md

 as well as to modifiy initial state for the MBG/ component as explained below

-## Generate initial state for MBG/ component

-- To generate initial state for the ocean-biogeochmistry use the script ScaleNutrient.ksh

-__Total nutrient input similar to present-day__

-In this case you just need to extract value from the ptrc.nc file and to scale the O2 variable to have the right unit.

-__Nutrient input adapted to climate__

-In this case you have, in addition, to be sure that each file has been scaled by the factor you calculated from the runoff of the coupled simulation.

 ## Define value of nutrient concentration